f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/waf-on-azure-smsv2-ce.rst

 3. Provide the required basic details for creating VM under “Basics” tab
     - Select the resource group already created for CE
-    - Provide a name for the client VM
+    - Provide a name for the Ubuntu VM
     - Select the region where you want to deploy
     - Select the OS image to be deployed in VM
     - Choose VM size based on requirements